jgrss/geowombat/doc/source/band-math.rst

 Normalized difference indices
 -----------------------------

-Use the generic :func:`norm_diff` function with any two-band combination.
+Use the generic :func:`xarray.DataArray.gw.norm_diff` function with any two-band combination.

 .. ipython:: python